Meet The Team

-Head of Monitoring and Evaluation
+Director of Monitoring and Evaluation

-Judith is the Head of Monitoring and Evaluation (M&E) at Projects for All and is passionate about empowering communities by giving them the means by which they can effectively assess the progress of a project.
+Judith is the Director of Monitoring and Evaluation (M&E) at Projects for All and is passionate about empowering communities by giving them the means by which they can effectively assess the progress of a project.
 She does this by creating easy-to-follow guidelines and templates that not only foster community ownership of a project but also provide the necessary tools to enable communities to share their story both in quantitative and qualitative terms.

 Judith has experience in a number of fields, including managing data collection, monitoring and evaluating project implementation, teaching quantitative analysis to students and conducting economic and environmental impact analyses.

 Roland is the Director of Technology at Projects for All.
 He is strongly committed to building a community’s technological capacity.
 By involving and working together with all members of the community during the implementation of each project, Roland not only helps to foster community ownership but encourages the community to work with new technologies.
 He is passionate about contributing to positive change in the projects, businesses and communities he is involved with.

 Roland has broad experience in a number of fields, including community technology education, community engagement and development, entrepreneurial business development, operations management, disaster response, connected technology, sustainable building technology, and radio and film production.